Conditions for Large-Sample Majorization of Pairs of Flat States in Terms of $\alpha$-z Relative Entropies: Analyzing the Semirings

 for $m\in\N$ large enough.
-This finally shows that the $(A,B)$ of the claim is a power universal. \end{proof}
+This shows that $(A,B)$ is a power universal. \end{proof}

 Using the above result, we may easily characterize certain power universals of $S_{\rm m.r.}$.
-We only need a small orthogonal addition to the power universals of $S_{\rm e.o.}$ resulting into the conditions of \eqref{eq:pu1} and \eqref{eq:pu2}.
+These are essentially of the same type as the power universals in $S_{\rm e.o.}$, but with an additional orthogonal component.